-Throughout its life a coffee table will house everything from cups and saucers to discarded keys and loose change but, aside from the functional benefits, these integral living room features also make incredible decorative platforms.
-As the focal point of most living spaces, coffee tables present a perfect chance to let your inner interior stylist loose and an opportunity that should be grabbed with both hands by anyone wanting to make their interior truly individual.
+Throughout its life, a coffee table will house everything from cups and saucers to discarded keys and loose change, but, aside from the functional benefits, these integral living room features also make incredible decorative platforms.
+As the focal point of most living spaces, coffee tables present a perfect chance to let your inner interior stylist loose.

-What’s the secret to styling success?
-There’s an art to styling a coffee table and a tried-and-tested formula seen in the very best interior design projects that never fails.
-The formula in question – a carefully curated fusion of five key elements: something tall, something organic, something low, something textured and something personal.
+What’s the secret to stylishly decorating coffee tables?
+Luckily there’s a tried-and-tested formula seen in the very best interior design projects to answer that.
+The formula in question—a carefully curated fusion of four key elements: varying heights, organic elements, a tray vignette and a personal touch.

 Once you’ve chosen which coffee table style you want, look to our illustrated step-by-step guide for how to perfect your styling game.

 A coffee table is always brought to life by something organic so it’s best to start there.
 Divide the coffee table into four quadrants and, in one, place a plant, a vase of flowers or a moss bowl for some colour and vibrancy.

 If you have a contemporary coffee table, try out strong shapes and clean lines; if it’s more decorative, delicate blooms in a charming vase work really well.
 And, remember, even faux flowers can work—with even less upkeep.

 Next up, height.
 Although most coffee table decor should be relatively low-profiled (practicality), there’s no reason why you can’t play with height, even subtly.
 Decor pieces sporting a range of statures will make your coffee table arrangement look a lot more interesting.

 A delectable candle in an attractive container, a pretty jar or urn (storage and beauty in one) and a pattern-rich marble disc are a killer trifecta.